| As the second witness was leaving,

 used a very distinctive boot lace as a weapon."

-such a personal object that can so easily be identified.
-He must
+use such a personal object, which could so easily be identified.

-have been carrying it in his pockethe could hardly have
+And he must have been carrying it in his pocket, for he could

-pulled it out of his boot on impulse.
-Does that mean that he had
+hardly have pulled it out of his boot on impulse.
+Does that mean

 "Perhaps, my lord, he is the sort of person who is always